avayazdan/avayazdan/README.md

 ![pixel-laptop](https://i.pinimg.com/originals/47/37/f3/4737f384e164cab17788950cca6a312c.gif)

 ### 🎮 My ideal future in tech looks like...
-My first <strong>goal</strong> is to break into a junior position where I can improve my coding skills and confidence as a programmer.
+My first <strong>goal</strong> is to break into a <strong>junior position</strong> where I can improve my coding skills and confidence as a programmer.
 I want to improve and practice my skills and learn new technologies and skills on the way.
-One day, I would also like to learn more about <strong>UX design</strong> as designing is one of my natural strengths and I enjoy working with markup and styling languages such as HTML5 and CSS, and would love to combine my growing skills and knowledge in software engineering with a more design-based role.
-I would also like to learn more about other areas of <strong>computer science</strong> such as cryptography, blockchains, machine learning, robotics, AI and so on.
-Working in the gaming industry as a writer or creative director would be another dream of mine in tech!
+One day, I would also like to learn more about <strong>UX design</strong> as designing is one of my natural strengths and I enjoy working with markup and styling languages such as <strong>HTML5 and CSS</strong>, and would love to combine my growing skills and knowledge in software engineering with a more design-based role.
+I would also like to learn more about other areas of <strong>computer science</strong> such as <strong>cryptography, blockchains, machine learning, robotics, AI</strong> and so on.
+(Working in the gaming industry as a writer or creative director would be another dream of mine in tech!)

 ### :cherry_blossom: Pronouns:
 She/her

-### 💖: Workplace Strengths:
+### 💖 Workplace Strengths:
 - Communication
 - Design and Styling
 - Tech Savvy